 5.12.
 CHINA: Specific Terms for Payments Made from China

-The rate applied to each Transaction made from China will be quoted by the qualified banking institutions in China.
-By applying for or using the Platform, you agree to accept such rate as the relevant banking institutions publish from time to time, regardless of whether it represents the latest or the most favorable foreign exchange price or rate.
+The rate applied to any payment in foreign exchange made from China will be quoted by a qualified banking institution in China.
+By applying for or using the Platform, you agree to accept such rate as the relevant banking institution publishes from time to time, regardless of whether it represents the latest or the most favorable foreign exchange price or rate.
 You further agree and acknowledge that any difference between the quoted rate and the rate implemented at the time of settlement or payment will not be borne or claimed by you.